-CIVILISATIONS Select ONE COMPULSORY elements to be studied to investigate the nature of an ancient society FEATURES Egypt OR ALL FOUR core elements will be Select at least ONE feature to source relevant primary and secondary Greece OR studied. evidence that supports analysis of the political, social, economic and cultural structures and practices of an ancient society.
-Rome OR 1. political 2. social 3. economic 4. cultural. structures and practices of an ancient society within an historical context Arts, Architecture and Drama Weapons and Warfare Technology and Engineering Women and Families China OR Assyria Beliefs, Rituals and Funerary Practices.
+CIVILISATIONS Select ONE COMPULSORY elements to be studied to investigate the nature of an ancient society FEATURES Egypt OR ALL FOUR core elements will be studied.
+Greece OR 1. political Select at least ONE feature to source relevant primary and secondary evidence that supports analysis of the political, social, economic and cultural structures and practices of an ancient society.
+Rome OR 2. social 3. economic Arts, Architecture and Drama China OR 4. cultural.
+Weapons and Warfare Technology and Engineering Assyria structures and practices of an ancient society within an historical context Women and Families Beliefs, Rituals and Funerary Practices.

-^{} Learners must reference sufficient features to address all four core elements of this study: political, social, economic and cultural structures and practices.
+\ Learners must reference sufficient features to address all four core elements of this study: political, social, economic and cultural structures and practices.